tsiguenz/notes/Infosec/Network Fundamentals/Packets & Frames.md

 ### TCP/IP

 TCP/IP is very similar to OSI model.
+Its based on the [[TCP & UDP#TCP|TCP]] protocol.
 It consist of four layers and is arguably summary of the OSI model.

 These layers are :
 - Application